Good Academic Standing

 Students who take classes at Wentworth or courses from the Colleges of the Fenway consortium for improving their GPA, but during a non-scheduled semester, may petition to have their probationary status reviewed following the posting of their final course grades.
 Petitions should be addressed to the Office of the Provost in care of the Assistant to the Provost.

 A student who is currently on Continued Probation and whose GPA falls below the minimum GPA for Good Academic Standing for this class year, is subject to Academic Dismissal.
 Academic Dismissal is placed on the student’s official transcript.
 Students who have been academically dismissed may appeal this decision in writing to the Academic Appeals Committee in care of the assistant to the provost, per the guidelines outlined in the letter of dismissal.
 The decision of the Academic Appeals Committee is final.
 Students have the option to submit a request for reinstatement from academic dismissal following a period of one semester from the last semester enrolled.
 Requests for Reinstatement from Academic Dismissal must be submitted to the Registrar 30 days prior to the first day of class of the returning semester.
-All requests to reinstate are reviewed by the department chair of the students major; students will be notified within one week of the request.
+All requests to reinstate are reviewed by the associate dean of the students major; students will be notified within one week of the request.